willyfh/custom-named-entity-recognition/README.md

 This repository contains an entities extractor in IPython Notebook format.
 Spacy library is used to simplify the implementation, instead of building the neural network from scratch.

-Very small sample dataset of meeting scheduler is provided, which is created and labeled by myself.
+Very small sample datasets of meeting scheduler are provided, which created and labeled by myself.